dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 * Students are expected to remove their shoes BEFORE stepping onto the mats.
 NO SHOES on the mats.
 * Wash hands prior to training and/or sanitize hands (RECOMMENDED).
+* Wipe your feet in the footbucket everytime before stepping onto the mats.
 * Arrive to class ON TIME.
 Arriving late is a disrespect to the Professor/Instructor.
 * Booking Class online is a REQUIREMENT in order to keep track of the attendance for the day.
 * Register early for classes.